christo/revenge/README.md

 # Revenge

 Reverse Engineering Environment

 **Project Status**: _pre alpha_ (it does work on the various binaries I'm currently testing with)

-The idea is a web-based reverse engineering environment with very small initial goals: binary file type detection and simple disassembly of 6502 machine code for the Vic-20 and C64.
+The grand idea is a web-based reverse engineering environment with very small initial goals: binary file type detection and simple disassembly of 6502 machine code for the Vic-20 and C64.

 It's implemented in TypeScript as a first project for learning the language.